Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Examples: Lisboa Antiga, Marcha d’Alfama, De Rosa ao Peito (popularized by Mariza under the name Rosa ao Branca).

 Folklore is not fado either and includes several traditional styles from Portugal.
-They may be adaptations, or they may be folklore-inspired creations.
-These are festive songs in a major key.
+They may be adaptations or they may be folklore-inspired creations.
+These are mostly festive songs in a major key.

 Examples: Fadinho Serrano, Bailarico Saloio, Fadinho da Ti Maria Benta, Sr. Vinho.